huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `weight` - (Optional, Int) Specifies the weight, which determines the portion of requests a backend ECS processes compared to other backend ECSs added to the same listener.
 The value of this parameter ranges from **0** to **100**.
   Defaults to **1**.

+* `protocol_version` - (Optional, String) Specifies the version of instance IP addresses to be associated with the load balancer.
+The value can be **ipv4** or **ipv6**.
+Defaults to **ipv4**.

+  -> 1. Instances in an AS group do not support IPv4/IPv6 dual-stack on multiple NICs.
+IPv4/IPv6 dual-stack is only available for the first NIC that supports both IPv4 and IPv6.
+The NIC may be a primary NIC or an extension NIC.
+  <br/>2.
+Only ECSs with flavors that support IPv6 can use IPv4/IPv6 dual-stack networks.
+If you want to select IPv6 for
+  this parameter, make sure that you have selected such ECS flavors in a supported region.
+  <br/>3.
+If you add two or more load balancers whose pool_id, protocol_port, and protocol_version settings are totally
+  same, deduplication will be performed.

 ## Attribute Reference